VerdommeMan/OT-AM/docs/mkdocs/docs/usage.md

 ## How to setup Areas

-The easiest way would be inserting a part and moving/resizing it over the area you want to track, and then reference this in the `module.addArea` function or get the CFrame and Size of said area and give that as argument then you dont have to waste memory on loading that part.
+The easiest way would be inserting a part and moving/resizing it over the area you want to track, and then reference this in the `module.addArea` function or get the CFrame and Size of said area and give that as argument then you don’t have to waste memory on loading that part (you don’t have to have a physical part in the workspace).